avaloki108/BabaYaga/README_backup.md

 ## 🛠️ Architecture

-BabaYaga follows a modular architecture with clear separation of concerns:
+Web3AuditMCP follows a modular architecture with clear separation of concerns:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐